smldlyst/Profile/README.md

 ## **My stengths are:**
 1. Model fit
-: I use R's caret package to fit various machine learning models, and I have studied the theoretical background of most models.
+: I often use R's caret package to fit various machine learning models, and I have studied the theoretical background of most models.
 For regression/classification problems, I can properly develop predictive models.

 1. Model deployment
 : I have experience in developing a recommendation system through R's recosystem package,